tc39/proposal-UnambiguousJavaScriptGrammar/README.md

   1. Let `goal` be the resolved parse goal.
   2. Call `Parse(source, goal, true)` and return.

-2. Fallback to multiple parse.
+2. Else fallback to multiple parse.
   1. If `Parse(Source, Script, false)` is `true`, then
     1. Return.
   2. Else